Custom Clothes Shopping Spree from the Hoi An Tailors in Vietnam

 Dress 1 – Royal Blue

 This was the one dress I had my eye on when I walked into the store.
 I noticed the royal blue on a mannequin from halfway down the street, and I love the intensity of it.
-I like the collared neckline paired with the sleeveless cut because it gives the dress a more casual feel.
+But I like the collared neckline paired with the sleeveless cut because it gives the dress a more casual feel.
 I paired this dress with a braided rope belt that I already owned.
 Price: $18

 Dress 2 – Floral Print